XTxiatong/FLea/readme.md

 This repository includes the code to reproduce our experiments in the submission entitled

-*FLea: Addressing data scarcity and label skew in federated learning via privacy-preserving feature augmentation*
+*FLea: Addressing Data Scarcity and Label Skew in Federated Learning via Privacy-Preserving Feature Augmentation*

-submitted to KDD 2024  Research Track
+accepted by KDD 2024  Research Track